Last Updated on February 1, 2022 by Dave Farquhar

 The third act: Video games again

 While Jack Tramiel was trying to take over the computer industry with the ST, Nintendo and Sega brought the video game market back from the dead.
 Atari charged back into the market with a new, smaller-sized Atari 2600 and the reintroduced 7800, which was in most ways the console the 5200 should have been, and the XE Game System, which was the console the 5200 should have been in the ways the 7800 wasn’t.
+But the 7800 had trouble competing with Nintendo.

-But it was too little, too late.
+It was too little, too late.
 Atari didn’t have a franchise character like Nintendo’s Mario.
 And by this time, Atari was separated from its old arcade division, so it couldn’t tap them for ideas either.
 Instead, the old Atari arcade division made games for Nintendo systems under the Tengen brand name.

 It might surprise you that the 7800 sold somewhere between 3.5 and 3.8 million units.
 Meanwhile, Nintendo, the partner Atari shunned, sold 30 million units between 1985 and 1991, so it outsold Atari almost 9 to 1.
 The larger problem for Atari was the profit margin.
 Atari only made $22 per unit sold.
 That’s a tepid comeback for a company that was big enough to lose a billion dollars in 1983-84.